-For fifty years, the Canadian Council for International Co-operation (CCIC) has united, inspired, and promoted Canada's community of organizations working globally in international development and humanitarian assistance.
-Our sector - and thus our world - is better because of CCIC's contributions as a convenor, an advocate, and a thought leader.
+For fifty years, Cooperation Canada (formerly the Canadian Council for International Cooperation) has united, inspired, and promoted Canada's community of organizations working globally in international development and humanitarian assistance.
+Our sector - and thus our world - is better because of Cooperation Canada's contributions as a convenor, an advocate, and a thought leader.